It took me a long time to realize that people who don’t have social anxiety don’t do these strange things.

-Here are 10 “weird” things I’ve done as a socially anxious introvert.
+So, here are 10 “weird” things I’ve done as a socially anxious introvert.

 ‘Weird’ Struggles of the Socially Anxious Introvert

-1. Planning out each conversation in advance
+1. Planning conversations in advance

 5. Asking a friend to ask someone to take a picture